greg-raven/grus/_posts/2013-04-18-hyocrisy-on-parade-reid-was-against-illegal-immigration-before-he-was-for-it.md

 ---
-title: 'Hypocrisy on parade: Reid was against illegal immigration before he was for it'
+title: "Hypocrisy on parade: Reid was against illegal immigration before he was for it"
 layout: post
 categories:
 - Information